Mageia: Desktop environments

 Mageia can use all major desktop environments.
-As was the case with Mandrake and Mandriva Linux, KDE Plasma is the main and the most used environment.
+As was the case with Mandrake and Mandriva Linux, KDE Plasma is the main and most used environment.
 End-users can choose from Plasma and GNOME 64-bit live DVD editions, 32-bit and 64-bit Xfce live DVD editions, and any environment in the full DVD installation edition.

 It uses Mageia Control Center.
 LXDE, LXQt, Cinnamon, MATE and Enlightenment are also available.

 Application repository

 Mageia offers a very large repository of software, such as productivity applications and a large variety of games.
 It was the first Linux distribution in which MariaDB replaced Oracle's MySQL.

 Development

 Mageia was originally planned to be released on a nine-month release cycle, with each release to be supported for 18 months.

 Actual practice has been to release a new version when the Mageia development community feels the new release is ready from quality and stability viewpoints.

-The latest stable version is Mageia 9, released on 27 August 2023.
+The latest stable version is Mageia 10, released on 28 June 2026.